 Natural materials are effortlessly stunning and they don’t even need to try when it comes to catching your eye.
-Rattan, marble, cork, leather — and of course wood — are all wonderful materials Mother Nature has to offer.
+Rattan, marble, cork, leather — and of course wood — are all beautiful materials Mother Nature has to offer.

+Go beyond nature-filled furniture and accessories.
+Bring the outside in with your wallpaper too.
 Liquid wallpaper is a combination of natural cellulose, silk and cotton fibres that are kind to the environment.
 With fantastic thermal and insulation properties, it’s also entirely composed of natural materials.

 Earth tones are a description that frequents the art, fashion and interior design world.
-It’s interpreted in many different ways but by definition, the term refers to any hue with brown in its composition.
+It’s interpreted in many different ways, but by definition, the term refers to any hue with brown in its composition.

+No matter how you define the term, a bedroom decorated with earth-tone colours emits an organic and natural vibe.
+Don't be afraid to recreate autumn with hues that mimic falling leaves.
 When done right, rich earthy hues are one of our favourites to bring into the bedroom.
 It’s a staple in any interior designer's arsenal.

 5. Keep Your Canopy and Drapes Light